kshaffer/kshaffer.github.io/_posts/2017-03-08-trumping-science.md

 *Note: "milder climate" is from Mamie Eisenhower's bio.*

 Obama uses *climate* to talk about the environment.
 Trump uses *climate* to talk about money.
+Science policy is clearly not a priority for the beginning of the Trump administration.

 Again, this is embarrassing.
 Not surprising, but embarrassing.
 And coupled with the cuts being proposed to NOAA, the EPA, and other agencies conducting climate and other scientific research, it's downright dangerous.